Free time in state parks

 If you don't spend at least part of the first two weekends in June outdoors, you'll be missing the boat.

-Especially in Wisconsin, where June 3-4 in 2023 is Free Fishing Weekend.
-In Michigan, June 10-11 is Free Fishing Weekend, and in Minnesota, there's free fishing for kids June 9-11.
+Especially in Wisconsin, where the first weekend of June is Free Fishing Weekend.
+In Michigan, the second weekend of June is Free Fishing Weekend, and in Minnesota, there's free fishing for kids that weekend.

-On June 3-4, Wisconsin state parks celebrate National Trails Day by offering free admission — especially nice for non-residents, who pay $11-$16 for a daily pass.
+On the first weekend of June, Wisconsin state parks celebrate National Trails Day by offering free admission — that's especially nice for non-residents, who pay $11-$16 for a daily pass.

 Admission to state parks in Iowa and Illinois always is free.